If you are having difficulty inputing Presentation Information within Internet Explorer, please try using Chrome, Firefox, or Safari.

 Any questions should be directed to email@example.com .

 All submitters will be asked to confirm acceptance of the Educational Advisory Council’s invitation.
-At least one author must be present at the conference.

 Please note that some submitted sessions may be combined depending on the topic and material and available slots.
 The committee works hard to make decisions considering many variables, and not all submitted sessions can be accepted.